AbhisekhNayek/Random-Quote-Generator/README.md

    yarn start
    ```

-6. Open your browser and navigate to [http://localhost:3000](http://localhost:3000) to view the React Advice App.
+6. **Open your browser and navigate to [http://localhost:3000](http://localhost:3000) to view the React Advice App.**

 ## Project Features

-- **Fetching Advice:** The app makes GET requests to the Advice Slip JSON API to retrieve random pieces of advice.
+- **Fetching Advice:** 🎁 The app makes GET requests to the Advice Slip JSON API to retrieve random pieces of advice.

-- **React Components:** The project demonstrates the use of React components for building a structured user interface.
+- **React Components:** 🧩 The project demonstrates the use of React components for building a structured user interface.

-- **Interactive UI:** Users can click a button to fetch new advice, showcasing the interactivity of the React application.
+- **Interactive UI:** 🔄 Users can click a button to fetch new advice, showcasing the interactivity of the React application.

 ## Learnings